 People never believe you when you when tell them that in Ireland wherever you look you see palm trees.
 How, they wonder, could palm trees grow in a climate with such a dismal disposition as this?
+They assume it's just another example of the national characteristic of exaggeration.
+Next it will be camels in Connemara.

 The word drizzle is used a lot here to describe the weather, along with dull, dreary, dismal and desperate.
 It's very different in Italy for example where you'd think of drizzle in terms of a nice fruity olive oil.
 A normal greeting here is, "Good Morning!" followed by a glance to the window, and— "isn't it just horrible?"
 Or, "Hello.
 God, it's very bleak outside."
 An adequate response to both of these would be— "Desperate, just desperate."